nguyenhuy0905/rare/README.md

 > [!NOTE]
 > This project isn't meant to be used in production.
 It's the author's "learning".
+> In other words, it's a toy regex engine.

 - An overengineered regular expression matcher, written in the 2nd best low level language out there.